TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Imgtext/Index.rst

          *imgObjNum* +optionSplit

    Description
-         Here you define, which IMAGE-cObjects from the array "1,2,3,4..." in this object that should render the images.
+         Here you define, which IMAGE cObjects from the array "1,2,3,4..." in this object that should render the images.

-         "current" is set to the image-filename.
+         "current" is set to the image filename.

          **Example:** ::